Credit Cards Travel Credit Cards

 You can also earn rewards points by shopping online on the Shop Through Chase shopping portal.
 You can earn up to 15 bonus points per dollar in addition to the rewards your credit card offers when you shop with one of the more than 350 participating retailers.

 Each Ultimate Rewards-earning card has a different rewards structure.
-Although three offer a flat rewards rate on every purchase you make, the other five provide a tiered rewards structure based on the category of your purchases.
-This means you’ll earn more points on some purchases than others.
+Although a few offer a flat rewards rate on every purchase you make, others provide a tiered rewards structure based on the category of your purchases.
+This means you'll earn more points on some purchases than others.

-With the program’s travel credit cards, for instance, you’ll earn double or even triple the points on spending that Chase categorizes as travel purchases, such as airfare, hotels, cruise lines, car rentals, travel agencies, and more.
+With the program's travel credit cards, for instance, you could earn an elevated rewards rate on spending that Chase categorizes as travel purchases, such as airfare, hotels, cruise lines, car rentals, travel agencies, and more.
 Other cards in the program offer bonus rewards on personal spending, and the Chase business credit cards offer extra points for some business expenses purchased at office supply stores.

 Depending on where you spend most of your money, one card may be a better fit for you than the others.
 In some cases, it may even be a good idea to get multiple Ultimate Rewards-earning credit cards to maximize your rewards-earning power.